Kapel/devops-challenge/my-notes.md

 1. Replace the path to the private key in [`scp -i ~/.ssh/lifi-test`](./terraform/kubeconfig.tf#L13)
 2. Replace the `public-key` field in [resource "aws_key_pair" "lifi-test"](./terraform/ec2.tf#L3)

 ### Disclaimer

 I've created a few simple resources in order to finalise the assesment.
 These files can be found in the [terraform](./terraform) folder.

 I've been using [pre-created terraform modules](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/latest).
 This can be refactored in order to create our own modules and making the code more flexible (for reusability) - this would require us to predefine variables, environments with tfvars.
 Ideally I'd loop over complex variables (like a `type = object({ some_parameter = string, other_parameter = string })` ), that would allow us to easily create new instances of the called modules (creating multiple objects) and reuse the code (DRY).
+Optionally - from what I have heard/read Terragrunt can do a few things to make code DRY, but personally I have not used it.

 For the sake of this excercise I've wanted to keep this simple and without the need of reinventing the wheel if we don't need to.